opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 </figure>
 <br/>
 2. A list of all entity names.
 The generated csv file is called 'all-entity-names.csv'.
 This particular file has already been used at OpenGulf to retrieve a list of dominant entities for each file.
-In the csv file, the first column of each row is the name of the text file and each row contains a list of entities for a particular text file (see figure 13).
+In the csv file, the first column of each row is the name of the text file and each row contains a list of entities for a particular text file (view figure 13).<br/>
 <figure>
   <img src="../assets/images/almablog13.png"
 style="width:300px;